Destination

 Read more

-After climbing 461 steps to reach it, we finally get to see a massive statue of the ruler made by world-known sculptor Ivan Meštrović.
+After climbing 461 steps to reach it, we finally see a massive statue of the ruler made by world-renowned sculptor Ivan Meštrović.

-As we go behind the Mausoleum, we will discover a bird-eye-view vantage point with the best possible view of, cca 70%, mountainous and rocky land of Montenegro.
+As we go behind the Mausoleum, we will discover a bird’ s-eye vantage point with the best possible view of Montenegro, which is approximately 70% mountainous and rocky.

 From here, we head back to Kotor.